milynox/boston-airbnb-analysis/README.md

 For the code, please check the notebook `boston_airbnb_analysis.ipynb`.

-The findings of this project has been published [here](https://medium.com/@d.huy723/clustering-helps-to-improve-price-prediction-in-online-booking-systems-3aab0e2dc83b).
+The findings of this project has been published [here]().

 ### Acknowledgements <a name="acknowledgements"></a>

-This project use data from [InsideAirbnb](http://insideairbnb.com/) (London 2019).
-To download the dataset used in this project, check this drive [folder](https://drive.google.com/drive/folders/1XwK4Z6vm7OFdrAWySAcbIv8Me0YEB6Gc?usp=sharing).
+This project use data from [Kaggle - Boston Airbnb Open Data](https://www.kaggle.com/datasets/airbnb/boston) (Boston 2016-2017).
+Datasets used in the projects are all from Kaggle.

 The code is inspired by Udacity Data Scientist Nanodegree Program.